reinhardh/dna_rs_coding/README.md

 	*i.*  Install Docker, by downloading [Docker Desktop](https://docs.docker.com/get-docker/).

+	Make sure that at least 6GB of memory and 2GB of Swap are available, in the resource tab at [https://docs.docker.com/docker-for-mac/](https://docs.docker.com/docker-for-mac/) (recommended are 8GB of memory and 4GB of swap).

 	*ii.* Download a virtual machine containing the pre-installed code from this repository, by typing the following command in the Terminal or bash application on a computer with a  Mac or Linux operating system, respectively:

 	`docker pull rheckel/dna_storage`